bogdandonduk/ModalsToolbox/README.md

 # ModalsToolbox

-  Android library based on the enhanced builder pattern that simplifies creation of modal windows with a good look and feel.
+  Android library based on the enhanced builder pattern that simplifies creation of modals that look beautiful.
 It currently supports bottom sheet modals.

 ## Include in your project
 **Gradle dependency**